 How to Decide Whether to Take CARES Act Payroll Tax Relief

-As mentioned above, neither of the payroll tax relief options can be used in conjunction with the Paycheck Protection Program from the SBA.
+As mentioned above, the Employee Retention Credit cannot be used in conjunction with the Paycheck Protection Program from the SBA.

-That means as a business owner, you’ll need to decide whether taking the Employee Retention Credit and/or deferring your payroll tax payments is a more effective relief measure than taking out a loan.
+That means as a business owner, you’ll need to decide whether taking the Employee Retention Credit is a more effective relief measure than taking out a loan.

 If you expect to lay off your workers or reduce their wages and not return to full capacity by June 30, 2020, you’ll need to repay your loan at 1% interest.
 For some very small businesses, taking the payroll tax relief might be a more immediate source of relief that won’t result in needing to repay a loan plus interest.